ladparth/fabricflow/README.md

 - `SQLServerSource` – Define SQL Server as a data source.
 - `GoogleBigQuerySource` – Define Google BigQuery as a data source.
 - `PostgreSQLSource` – Define PostgreSQL as a data source.
+- `FileSystemSource` – Define file server as a data source for file-based operations.
 - `BaseSource` – Base class for all data sources.
 - `LakehouseTableSink` – Define a Lakehouse table as a data sink.
 - `ParquetFileSink` – Define a Parquet file as a data sink.
+- `LakehouseFilesSink` – Define Lakehouse Files area as a data sink for file operations.
 - `BaseSink` – Base class for all data sinks.
 - `SinkType` / `SourceType` – Enums for sink and source types.
+- `FileCopyBehavior` – Enum for file copy behavior options.

 ### Workspace and Item Management